WorldCup-UnderDog/Underdog_WorldCup/README.md

 Higher DarkScore = higher upset likelihood.

-Additionally, Sphinx was used to generate hexagon attribute radar visualizations for individual players using six axes:
+Additionally, Sphinx was used as a way to implement visualizations for individual player stats using six axes directly on our frontend:

 - Pace
 - Shooting